 |Bob Marley Museum||(876) 978-2929||1.3 mi.
 East-Northeast of Central Kingston|

 |National Gallery of Jamaica||(876) 922-1561 ext.
 3||Downtown Kingston|

 |Trench Town Culture Yard Museum||(876) 572-4085||1.3 mi.
 Northwest of Central downtown Kingston|

-If you enjoy experiencing the history of a foreign country, you should consider visiting a historical site during your time in Blue Mountains.
+In case you like to learn about the history of a foreign place, you might enjoy visiting a historical site while on vacation in Blue Mountains.

-An interesting landmark worth visiting is Devon House.
-It is found within Kingston, South West of Blue Mountains.
+Many travelers choose to visit Devon House.
+It is located in Kingston, South West of Blue Mountains.
 Devon House is a unique landmark.
 On an island filled with historic plantation houses once owned by white slave owners, Devon house was built by Jamaica's first black millionaire, George Stielbel.

 |Devon House||(876) 929-6602||0.6 mi.
 Northeast of Central Kingston|

 |St. Peter's Church||--||1.3 mi.
 South-Southeast of Central Kingston|

 Visitors may discover some other interesting sites nearby.